JeeWeetje/iot-workshop/README.md

 1. Install NodeJs
 2. Create a new folder
 3. In this new folder, run `npm init` to initialize a new WebJob using Node.js.
-Accept the initial values, only use `server.js` as entry point
+Some values will be presented to be changed; accept the initial values, only use `server.js` as entry point
 4. Run `npm install --save ttn-azure-iothub` to install this package
 5. Create a new file named `server.js`